When is Line of Duty series 6 on TV? Who is in the cast?

 Who’s in the Line of Duty cast?

-It’s also possible Taj Atwal (PC Tatleen Sohota) and Aiysha Hart (Murder Squad cop DS Sam Railston) could make a comeback.
+It’s also possible Taj Atwal (PC Tatleen Sohota) and Aiysha Hart (Murder Squad cop DS Sam Railston) will make a comeback.

+Polly Walker’s character Gill Biggeloe is still alive but has been given a new identity.
+Although likely this doesn’t completely rule out that her character will return – although going into witness protection at the end of series one, Tommy Hunter (played by Brian McCardie) returned in series two, albeit as a corpse.

 As in previous years, we’re expecting some big guest stars to join the regular cast.
 We’ll find out more about these closer to the airdate.